Download this Infographic!

-- Emphasizes fruit, vegetables, whole grains and low-fat or fat-free milk and milk products
+- Emphasize fruit, vegetables, whole grains and low-fat or fat-free milk and milk products.

-- Includes lean meats, poultry, fish, beans, eggs and nuts
+- Include lean meats, poultry, fish, beans, eggs and nuts.

-- Is low in saturated fats, trans fats, cholesterol, salt (sodium) and added sugars.
+- Make sure your diet is low in saturated fats, trans fats, cholesterol, salt (sodium) and added sugars.

 Make Your Calories Count